SteveIsReal/my_school/README.md

 # Introduction
-This is my school project
+This is school.
+He give me the work.